natefinch/npf/content/blog/why-everyone-hates-go.md

 languages, but the Koolaid Point is such a valid metaphor that I wanted to link to the article.

+Paul says

-Paul's post says, in a nutshell "people can never have a fruitful argument about something that's part of their identity".
-The subject hits too close to home, and their response becomes emotional rather than logical.
+>people can never have a fruitful argument about something that's part of their identity

+*i.e.* the subject hits too close to home, and their response becomes emotional rather than logical.

+Kathy says

-Kathy's post says basically "the hate wasn’t so much about the product/brand but that *other people were falling for it*".
-They'd drunk the kool-aid.
+>the hate wasn’t so much about the product/brand but that *other people were falling for it*.

+*i.e.* they'd drunk the kool-aid.

 Go is the only recent language that takes the aforementioned 40 years of programming language research and tosses it out the window.
 Other new languages